nabe-abk/free386/MANUAL.md

 # Free386 User's Manual

-This software is a DOS-Extender that is almost compatible with Phar-Lap RUN386.
+This software is a DOS-Extender that is compatible with Phar-Lap RUN386.
 This is works with "FM TOWNS" and "PC-9801(9821)" and "AT compatible machines".

 * This software can run .EXP format (P3 or MP format) files on DOS.